+Applying for the Homestead Tax Relief Refund or the Refund of Increased Homestead Taxes

+Unless otherwise provided by law, no claim for a refund of property taxes levied in any year may be paid or allowed unless a claim is filed with the Department of Revenue on or before April 15 of the year immediately following the year in which the taxes were levied.
+Claims must be filed using form K-40H or the department's website.371 The right to file a claim may be exercised on behalf of the claimant by their legal guardian, conservator, or attorney-in-fact.

+371 Kan.
+Stat.
+Ann. § 79-4505; Kan.
+Admin.
+Regs.
+92-22-34; Kansas Dept. of Rev., Frequently Asked Questions about Homestead Refunds; Kansas Dept. of Rev., Homestead Refund Claim.

+All claims must include reasonable proof of age, disability, household membership, household income, and the size, nature, and ownership of the subject property.373 Only one claimant per household can receive a refund.372

+373 Kan.
+Stat.
+Ann. § 79-4511; Kan.
+Admin.
+Regs.
+92-22-8 (proof of disability requirements); Kan.
+Admin.
+Regs.
+92-22-25 (describing other proof in support of claim); Kan.
+Admin.
+Regs.
+92-22-34.

+372 Kan.
+Stat.
+Ann. § 79-4507.

 Refunds of Significantly Increased Property Tax Liabilities of Homestead Property Subject to an Appeal

 Whenever the appraised value, for property tax purposes, of any single-family owner-occupied residential real property exceeds the previous year's valuation by more than 75%, a portion of the property tax attributable to the increase may be refunded to the taxpayer.
 However, claimants must have already completed an appeal pursuant to Kan.
 Stat.
 Ann. § 79-1448.
 The amount of the refund is equal to 80% of the property tax attributable to the increase, 50% for the next year, and 25% for the following year.378